Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Full-time security, now that Hoeff is officially moved on to other things.
 They’re pretty good fellas, though Hernandez must be brave as *heck* if he thinks he’s going to stop you…"

-There was sly play in his voice, so Vemik showed off just a little...but just a little.
+There was sly play in his voice, so Vemik showed off just a little... but just a little.
 Enough so they *knew.* Her-*nan*-dez understood the way of it between them instantly.
 So, not entirely stupid!

 "Anyway.
-These fellas are just getting out on-job with me and, uh...I *tried* to warn them…"
+These fellas are just getting out on-job with me and, uh...
+I *tried* to warn them…"

 "They’re going to die of sweat, wearing heavy cloth like that."